Annilyn/Database/README.md

 #### FROM dishes
 #### WHERE dish_price = ( SELECT MIN(dish_price) FROM dishes );

-*  To find the lowest (minimum) price of dish, you apply the MIN function to the dish_price column of the dishes table.
+*  To find the lowest (minimum) price of dish, apply the MIN function to the dish_price column of the dishes table.

 *  It is important to know what are minimun price of all dish.
 ## Output: